cloudfoundry-community/bosh-softlayer-tools/ci/README.md

 ## Troubleshooting
 * git resource can't be accessed
   * Make sure you've passed your private key.
   * If you have, it may be that the default SoftLayer DNS servers don't allow you to resolve outside domain names, such as `github.com`.
-If you find this to be the case (such as by `ping`ing, manually edit `etc/resolv.conf` in your SoftLayer instance (`vagrant ssh`) to include another DNS server, such as Google's `8.8.8.8`.
+If you find this to be the case (such as by `ping`ing), manually edit `etc/resolv.conf` in your SoftLayer instance (`vagrant ssh`) to include another DNS server, such as Google's `8.8.8.8`.